softcover/polytexnic/README.md

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'polytexnic-core'

-And then execute:

-    $ bundle

-Or install it yourself as:
+This gem is installed automatically as a dependency of the `polytexnic` gem:

-    $ gem install polytexnic-core
+    $ gem install polytexnic

 ## Usage